Skip to content

 It is likely to impact consumers, too.
 Many of these farms are already operating on slim margins.
 They are asset rich but cash poor.
 The proposed changes will add to the cost of producing food at a time when British farmers cannot absorb it, so it stands to reason that the supply chain and the end consumer could end up bearing some of the brunt.

 The bigger picture?
 Well, it’s one of damaged family businesses, undermined food security and, potentially, a lot more land coming to the market over the next few years.
-Add to that the chancellor’s other plans – an above-inflation hike in the National Living Wage, greater employer National Insurance (NI) contributions, and an agriculture budget that remains static at £2.4 billion for England in 2025/26 (the same figure since 2014, despite inflation) – and you can see why the Labour Party’s proposals have been met with almost unanimous outrage in the countryside.
+Add to that the chancellor’s other plans – an above-inflation hike in the National Living Wage, greater employer National Insurance (NI) contributions, and an agriculture budget that remains static at £2.4 billion for England in 2025/26 (the same figure since 2014, despite inflation) – and you can see why the proposals have been met with almost unanimous outrage in the countryside.

 Not in United States?
 Choose where to ship to: